Kai8Green/8Green-Nutrition/README.md

 This repository holds an Excel spreadsheet based on RP Nutrition guidelines but within the metric system and with variations for formulas.
 I decided to upload this after getting a number of requests from friends for access to it.

+<b>If you find this useful, please consider leaving a star for the repo.
+It goes a long way to encouraging ongoing development and spreading awareness for projects</b>

 I understand that not everyone has access to Excel, so I've included a shared link below for Google Sheets that is free with a Google account.

 https://docs.google.com/spreadsheets/d/1LEhLisQ8Hxcf7oWMGyZYWdTdVHy5JXjX8ihDe63kaPw/edit?usp=sharing